Pinote111/Web-Design/README.md

-The "index.html" is the FINAL/COMPILATION.
+The "index.html" is the FINAL/COMPILATION of my project.
 THANK YOU.

 # ATTENTION HERE!